conversiontools/conversiontools-node/README.md

 # [Conversion Tools](https://conversiontools.io) API Node.js Client

-[Conversion Tools](https://conversiontools.io) is an online service which offers fast and easy way to convert documents between different formats, like XML, Excel, PDF, Word, Text, CSV and others.
+[Conversion Tools](https://conversiontools.io) is an online service that offers a fast and easy way to convert documents between different formats, like XML, Excel, PDF, Word, Text, CSV and others.

-This Node.js Client allows to integrate the conversion of the files into your node.js applications.
-To convert the files Node.js Client uses the public [Conversion Tools REST API](https://conversiontools.io/api_documentation).
+This Node.js Client allows integrating the conversion of the files into your node.js applications.
+To convert the files Node.js Client uses the public [Conversion Tools REST API](https://conversiontools.io/api-documentation).

 ## Installation